sentioxyz/docs/docs/References/concepts/data-types/webhook.md

 ]
 ```

-Your webhook endpoint should acknowledge a message by returning http status code 20x (currently the acknowledgement deadline is 5 seconds), otherwise Sentio will retry sending the message with an exponential back off policy.&#x20;
+Your webhook endpoint should acknowledge a message by returning http status code 20x (currently the acknowledgement deadline is 5 seconds), otherwise Sentio will retry sending the message with an exponential back off policy.

 If Sentio attempts to deliver the message but can't receive acknowledgement, the message will be considered a dead letter eventually.
 Dead letters won't be delivered anymore, but can be pulled manually.
 The retention duration of dead letters is 7 days.

-## Pulling dead letters&#x20;
+## Pulling dead letters

 You can call pulling API to get the dead letters in your project.